keybase/client/go/saltpack/specs/saltpack_armor.md

 not worried about these periods getting garbled (into `…` for example), because they only occur one at a time.

-The payload itself gets a bit more preprocessing:
+The payload is decoded like this:

-1. Strip all whitespace from each line.
+1. Strip all whitespace and `>` characters.
+The latter is for compatibility with email clients that use `>` for quoting.
-2. Strip any `>` characters at the beginning of each line.
-This is for compatibility with email clients that use the `>` character for quoting.
+2. Chunk the remaining characters into blocks of 43.
+The last block may be shorter.
-3. Join all the lines into chunks of 43 characters, and decode these as BaseX blocks in the 62-character SaltPack alphabet.
-Decode any leftover characters as a single short block.
+3. Decode each of these blocks with BaseX, using the 62-character alphabet `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz` (all the digits and letters, in ASCII order).

 That gives the encoder some flexibility in formatting.
 Our encoder emits a space every 15 characters and a newline every 200 words.
 That's what felt